An expat adrift …

 Andrew called to enquire about hypnotherapy sessions before taking up a new diplomatic assignment.
 With depression looming, he couldn’t concentrate on any of the administrative tasks he needed to complete to get clearance for the new posting.

 In particular, he had the mental equivalent of a gag reflex about learning the language of his new positing.
 Concerned that deepening depression would complicate things, he talked to his GP and was put on a course of antidepressants.
 He felt the pills weren’t helping him feel better.
 However, he was now nervous of stopping the medication in case he ended up feeling worse.

 I explained my policy – never advising clients to stop taking prescribed medications – unless and until they are ready.
 I recommend that clients consult their General Practitioner or a Psychiatrist for advice on medication.
 If a client is concerned about medications they are taking, I encourage them to get a qualified medical opinion.

-This said, when clients who are taking prescribed medications come to see me, my guess is they are beginning to consider other ways to support themselves, beyond the stabilization they’ve had from antidepressants.
-If you are considering giving up meds, a crossover period with therapy or coaching gives space for exploring your options.
+This said, when clients who are taking prescribed medications come to see me, my guess is they are beginning to consider other ways to support themselves, beyond the stabilization they’ve had from drugs.
+If you are considering giving up meds, a crossover period with therapy or coaching gives space for exploring your safest options.

 Stress increases on unfamiliar ground …

 Andrew talked about the stressors that were impacting his enthusiasm for another international posting.
 Soon a picture emerged of how difficult it can sometimes be to juggle all that life presents to us.
 It wasn’t surprising that he needed time out to reconsider things.